 Conclusion

 Vitamin C is usually safe for most people.
 Intaking 2000 milligrams of vitamin C is impossible if you are on a normal diet.
-One needs to consume 30 oranges and 15 red peppers in a day for overdosing vitamin C. Indeed, people can take supplements.
+One needs to consume 30 oranges and 15 red peppers in a day for overdosing on vitamin C. Indeed, people can take supplements.
 The risk of over-consumption of vitamin C can cause digestive symptoms.
-But kidney stones and iron overload are one of the prominent side effects of eating too much vitamin C.
+But kidney stones and iron overload are some of the prominent side effects of eating too much vitamin C.